theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

 >
 > Although we have used a particular quality encoding system to demonstrate interpretation of read quality, different sequencing machines use different encoding systems.
 This means that, depending on which sequencer you use to generate your data, a `#` may not be an indicator of a poor quality base call.
 >
-> This mainly relates to older Solexa/Illumina data, but it is essential that you know which sequencing platform was used to generate your data, so that you can tell your quality control program which encoding to use.
+> This mainly relates to older Solexa/Illumina data, but you must know which sequencing platform was used to generate your data, so that you can tell your quality control program which encoding to use.
 If you choose the wrong encoding, you run the risk of throwing away good reads or (even worse) not throwing away bad reads!

 > Same symbols, different meanings
 > --------------------------------
 >
-> Here we see `>` being used as a shell prompt, whereas `>` is also used to redirect output.
+> Here we see `>` as a shell prompt, whereas `>` is also used to redirect output.
 Similarly, `$` is used as a shell prompt, but, as we saw earlier, it is also used to ask the shell to get the value of a variable.
 >
 > If the _shell_ prints `>` or `$` then it expects you to type something, and the symbol is a prompt.
 >